 Remaining in Lazio, the Sacro Bosco di Bomarzo (Sacred forest), commonly known as the Park of the monsters, is a monumental garden and artistic park to visit to immerse yourself in an atmosphere of other times and dream of fantasy settings.
 Its statues are extravagant and full of esoteric and mythical symbols, with the result of leaving everyone speechless, both parents and children.

-In Norma, in the province of Latina, there is the Chocolate Museum inside the Antica Norba factory.
-Here there are guided tours, educational workshops, chocolate fountains and, once a year, it is also possible to participate in a large party dedicated to the “food of the Gods”
+In the province of Latina, there is the Chocolate Museum inside the Antica Norba factory in Norma.
+Here there are guided tours, educational workshops, and chocolate fountains, and once a year, it is also possible to participate in a large party dedicated to the “food of the Gods.”